Our customers trust us to help them protect their most valuable assets by working with hundreds of thousands of vetted hackers.

 ISO 30111 provides guidelines for how to process and resolve potential vulnerability information in a product or online service.
 We are in compliance with these requirements and can help our customers comply as well.

 The Vendor Security Alliance (VSA) is a coalition of companies committed to improving internet security.
 They provide a questionnaire to ensure vendors have appropriate security controls in place.
-Our VSA questionnaire is available upon request.
+Our VSA CORE questionnaire can be viewed here.

 The PCI Security Standards Council helps develop and implement security standards for account data protection.
 We do not store, process, and/or transmit cardholder data, and instead use Stripe, a third-party processor certified as a PCI Level 1 service provider.
 Click here to learn how Stripe protects credit card data.
 For our part in accepting credit cards, we have completed the PCI DSS Self-Assessment Questionnaire and the related Attestation of Compliance, both of which are available upon request.

 Section 508 is a U.S. federal law mandating that all information and communications technology used by the government be accessible to people with disabilities.
 Our platform supports or partially supports this requirement, details of which can be found in our Voluntary Product Accessibility Template (VPAT).

 We believe all technology contains vulnerabilities and the public plays a crucial role in identifying these gaps.

 Since we are a technology company, we encourage the public to seek and report potential security vulnerabilities in our technology, and we even use our own technology to facilitate this process.
 That includes working with them to resolve the issue and ensuring they are fairly compensated for their discovery.